named-data/ndn-cpp/INSTALL.md

 ==============================================================

 These are instructions to build and install NDN-CPP.
-To cross compile for Anrdoid, see android-native/INSTALL-android.md .
+To cross compile for Android, see android-native/INSTALL-android.md .

 Prerequisites
 =============